 4. Benefit from an Economic Powerhouse

 Germany continues to be the driving force behind the European Union’s economy.
-As a leading economic power, it’s not hard to imagine that opportunities are abound to find work.
+Studying abroad in Germany can lead to a variety of work opportunities since Germany is a leading economic power.

 If companies such as BMW, Siemens, Adidas, or Bosch sound familiar, then you’ve already been introduced to the excellence that German industry has to offer.

 Although Germany has very specific rules about international students working during their studies, many universities offer competitive internships and work experience that make students very marketable post-graduation.
-On top of that, Germany also offers international students with visas a generous 18-month extension after the conclusion of their program if they are interested in finding work and staying in Germany permanently.
+Furthermore, international students studying abroad in Germany with a valid visa will receive a generous extension of 18 months after the end of their program if they want to find work and stay permanently in Germany.

 5. Learn One of Europe’s Most Dynamic Languages